tensorspace-team/tensorspace/docs/preprocess/TensorFlow/TensorFlow.md

 ```

 **Note:**
-* Don't forget to have claim an extra Softmax tensor for the prediction output and give a proper **"name"**.
+* Don't forget to declare an extra Softmax tensor for the prediction output and give a proper **"name"**.

 We can see some evaluation outputs like:
 <img src="https://github.com/zchholmes/tsp_image/blob/master/TensorFlow/TensorFlow_training_evaluations.png" alt="evaluations" width="705" >